-Farmers, rural communities, consumers, the environment, and taxpayers alike would benefit from common sense reforms to farm bill programs, particularly those in the Commodity, Conservation, and Crop Insurance titles.
+Farmers, ranchers, rural communities, consumers, the environment, and taxpayers alike would benefit from common sense reforms to farm bill programs, particularly those in the Commodity, Conservation, and Crop Insurance titles.
 To this end, Congress should adopt the following principles when developing the next farm bill:

-- (1) Cost-effective Numerous opportunities exist to save taxpayer dollars in the next farm bill and prioritize investments to produce the best bang for taxpayers' buck.
-This includes prioritizing programs proven to reach more producers at a lower cost to taxpayers, such as research, education, extension services, and technical assistance, while eliminating subsidies that pay large, industrial operations for the normal costs of doing business. - (2) Transparent Farm bill spending should be transparent and easily accessible on the U.S. Department of Agriculture's (USDA) website.
-With farm commodity subsidy data already publicly available, similar data on ag disaster aid and crop insurance should also be transparent. - (3) Sensible Policies should work in concert instead of at odds with one another.
+1. Cost-effective - Numerous opportunities exist to save taxpayer dollars in the next farm bill and prioritize investments to produce the best bang for taxpayers' buck.
+This includes prioritizing programs proven to reach more producers at a lower cost to taxpayers, such as research, education, extension services, and technical assistance, while eliminating subsidies that pay large, high-income agribusinesses for business expenses.

+- 2. Transparent Farm bill spending should be transparent and easily accessible on the U.S. Department of Agriculture's (USDA) website.
+With farm commodity subsidy data already publicly available, similar data on ag disaster aid and crop insurance should also be transparent. - 3.
+Sensible Policies should work in concert instead of at odds with one another.
 For instance, certain farm subsidy programs should be reformed to ensure they are not working at cross purposes with conservation goals, including the adoption of risk-reducing practices such as composting, crop rotations, and diversification.
-Policies should be tailored to local conditions and needs to ensure they make sense on the ground, accounting for regional and operational differences.

-- (4) Responsive Farm programs should be more responsive to actual needs and current economic conditions for farmers and rural communities.
-Sending billions of dollars in ad hoc disaster aid to producers who did not suffer losses or whose losses are already accounted for in existing farm bill programs, for instance, wastes taxpayer dollars and undercuts a stable, predictable farm safety net. - (5) Fair Most American farms receive no farm subsidies at all.
-Meanwhile, farm commodity programs and unlimited crop insurance subsidies often benefit individuals who do not require high levels of taxpayer support, including the largest industrial farms, millionaires, nonfarmers, and even foreign landowners.
+Policies should be tailored to local conditions and needs to ensure they make sense on the ground, accounting for regional and operational differences. - 4.
+Responsive Farm programs should be more responsive to actual needs and current economic conditions for farmers and rural communities.
+Sending billions of dollars in ad hoc disaster aid to producers who did not suffer losses or whose losses are already accounted for in existing farm bill programs, for instance, wastes taxpayer dollars and undercuts a stable, predictable farm safety net. - Fair Most American farms receive no farm subsidies at all.
+Meanwhile, farm commodity programs and unlimited crop insurance subsidies often benefit individuals who do not require high levels of taxpayer support, including large, high-income farms, millionaires, nonfarmers, and even foreign landowners.
 Unlimited subsidies cannot continue to be concentrated in the hands of certain individuals and the largest landowners and operations at the expense of most farmers, consumers, taxpayers, and the environment.
-Loopholes promoting waste, fraud, and abuse in farm subsidy programs must be closed, and reasonable subsidy caps must be instituted in the federal crop insurance program.1 - (6) Simplified Steps should be taken to consolidate duplicative programs and reduce the time farmers and ranchers spend filling out unnecessary paperwork and making trips to county offices.
+Taxpayer subsidies within the federal crop insurance program also flow to private insurance companies.
+Loopholes promoting waste, fraud, and abuse in farm subsidy programs must be closed, and reasonable subsidy caps must be instituted in the federal crop insurance program. - 6.
+Simplified Steps should be taken to consolidate duplicative programs and reduce the time farmers and ranchers spend filling out unnecessary paperwork and making trips to county offices.
 These barriers disproportionately prevent small, beginning, and underserved farmers from accessing program benefits and needed technical support.